Hey Hey It's Saturday: Programming history

-Episodes

 Movie

 In 1992, Hey Hey It's Saturday broadcast an episode from Australia's latest theme park, Warner Brothers Movie World, situated in Gold Coast, Queensland.
 During their time there, the Hey Hey crew made a 45-minute feature film in just seven days.
 The film was titled "Silence of the Hams" and featured all the current cast members of the show.
 The movie's premise was in celebration of the 50th anniversary of the film Casablanca and starred Daryl Somers as a private investigator named Rick Shaw, who is attempting to track down who is responsible for trying to destroy the world's movie business.

 The announcement was made on the following episode that they had made a movie and, after editing, that it would appear on the Nine Network.
 It was first broadcast on 15 June 1992 and was only ever repeated once on television.
 The movie has never been transferred to any form of official home media, but the entire movie was uploaded to YouTube on the official Hey Hey channel.